Hello, Good-bye: Minor characters

 A woman operator whose real name is unknown.

 Development and release

 Hello, Good-bye is Lump of Sugar's sixth game.
 The scenario was written by Tetsujin.
-Character design and art direction was headed by Fumitake Moekibara.
+Character design and art direction were headed by Fumitake Moekibara.
 Hello, Good-byes music was composed by Shigenobu Ōkawa and Yūta Yamaguchi.
-The videos featured in the game were produced by RMG and the animation in the game was produced by Silver Link.
+The videos featured in the game were produced by RMG, and the animation in the game was produced by Silver Link.
 A trial edition, rated for all ages, was released by Lump of Sugar in Japan on October 16, 2010.
-The full, adult game was released on December 17, 2010 for Windows as a limited edition version.
+The full, adult game was released on December 17, 2010, for Windows as a limited-edition version.
 The trial and limited edition are fully voiced.
-Promotional videos were released commercially, with four different versions featuring one of the four heroines in Hello, Good-bye: May, Suguri, Natsume or Koharu.
+Promotional videos were released commercially, with four different versions featuring one of the four heroines in Hello, Good-bye: May, Suguri, Natsume, or Koharu.

 Related media

 Printed media

 Enterbrain published a 144-page visual fan book was on April 1, 2011.
 The fan book contains a terminology dictionary, story and character introductions, interviews, autographs, an illustration gallery, comments from staff, and a short four-panel manga titled Lump of Comic: HGB, which can also be read online.
 The manga is illustrated by Fumitake Moekibara.
 The Hello, Good-bye characters are designed to give the appearance of chibis in the comic strips.